-With more motorcycle riders on Florida roads, conscientious Florida drivers can take steps to avoid motorcycle accidents.
-There are seven basic steps that they can take to avoid these often tragic accidents.
+With more motorcycle riders on Florida roads, conscientious drivers can take steps to avoid motorcycle accidents.
+Besides the important safety measures a rider can take, like always wearing a helmet and never operating their motorcycle while under the influence, there are seven other basic steps that they can take to avoid these often tragic accidents.

 Riding a motorcycle is different than driving a passenger vehicle.
-An introductory training course can teach the basics to a novice and provide additional skills for an experienced rider.
+An introductory training course can teach the basics of how to ride a motorcycle in Tampa, FL, moving you to a novice and providing additional skills for an experienced rider.

 Most motorcycle riders learn how to ride by practicing on their own or with help from a friend.
 However, a wealth of information is available through books and movies.
 New riders can learn about the basics of motorcycle riding through these resources.
+This can help them avoid getting into a motorcycle accident and help them properly understand the most up-to-date motorcycle laws.
 Another option is to subscribe to a periodic magazine that shows how to ride motorcycles safely.

 Using some safety cones or bright boundaries can help a new rider learn basic skills.
-Riders should start off slow with small goals and then slowly move toward more complicated tasks.
+Riders who are just learning how to ride a motorcycle should start off slow with small goals and then slowly move toward more complicated tasks.

-Skill improvement courses can help drivers continue to acquire more experience.
-These courses help teach riders how to ride in a safe manner and avoid aggressive drive.
+Skill improvement courses can help drivers continue to acquire more experience and avoid the chances of getting into a motorcycle accident.
+These courses help teach riders how to ride in a safe manner and avoid aggressive driving.

 A rider may get used to a particular bike, but this will not help the rider learn how to adjust to many different types of motorcycles on the market.
 Different bike designs require an altered form of riding.
 Taking this step can also help broaden riders’ skills.